kiskadee-studio/eslint-config-kiskadee/README.md

 Kiskadee handles three levels of ESLint configuration for each type of project, be it **JavaScript** / **Node** or **React**.
 Each level represents a set of rules that can be applied to your project, allowing you to choose the level that best suits your needs:

-1. **At level 1**, Kiskadee provides a solid foundation with recommended settings for **TypeScript**, **Airbnb's JavaScript Style Guide**, and **Prettier**.
-This level is perfect for starting projects or those that require essential rules.
+- **Level 1** of Kiskadee provides a solid foundation that uses the recommended settings of each respective plugin for [TypeScript](https://typescript-eslint.io/getting-started/#step-2-configuration), [Airbnb's JavaScript Style Guide](https://www.npmjs.com/package/eslint-config-airbnb-base), and [Prettier](https://github.com/prettier/eslint-plugin-prettier#recommended-configuration).
+This level is perfect for starting projects with the basics, allowing you to later [configure rules](https://eslint.org/docs/latest/use/configure/rules) to your liking and add other plugins.
-2. **Level 2** offers a more complete solution, adding the **Unicorn plugin** with over 100 rules, the **Unused Imports plugin** to remove unused imports, and the **No Relative Import Paths plugin** to enforce the use of absolute import paths.
+- **Level 2** offers a more complete solution, adding the **Unicorn plugin** with over 100 rules, the **Unused Imports plugin** to remove unused imports, and the **No Relative Import Paths plugin** to enforce the use of absolute import paths.
 This level is ideal for projects that require more extensive rule coverage.
-3. **Level 3** focuses on adjusting existing rules to find the perfect middle ground between being overly strict or too lenient, promoting **harmony and uniformity among the multiple plugins** used in your project.
+- **Level 3** focuses on adjusting existing rules to find the perfect middle ground between being overly strict or too lenient, promoting **harmony and uniformity among the multiple plugins** used in your project.
 This level is well-suited for projects that need a finely tuned and balanced set of rules.

 With Kiskadee, configuring ESLint, Prettier, and TypeScript in your projects becomes a breeze, as it offers different levels of configuration to cater to your project's specific needs.

 ## 🔧 ESLint Setup for JavaScript